boldflight/BibleConverter/test_EPUB/output/jer.md

 ### Seventy Years of Servitude for Failure to Give Heed

-[1] In the fourth year that Jehoiakim son of Josiah was king of Judah, the Lord spoke to Jeremiah concerning all the people of Judah.
+[1] In the fourth year that Jehoiakim son of Josiah was king of Judah, the **Lord** spoke to Jeremiah concerning all the people of Judah.
 (That was the same as the first year that Nebuchadnezzar was king of Babylon.)
 [2] So the prophet Jeremiah spoke to all the people of Judah and to all the people who were living in Jerusalem.
-[3] “For the last twenty-three years, from the thirteenth year that Josiah son of Amon was ruling in Judah until now, the Lord’s messages have come to me and I have told them to you over and over again.
+[3] “For the last twenty-three years, from the thirteenth year that Josiah son of Amon was ruling in Judah until now, the **Lord’**s messages have come to me and I have told them to you over and over again.
 But you would not listen.
-[4] Over and over again the Lord has sent his servants the prophets to you.
+[4] Over and over again the **Lord** has sent his servants the prophets to you.
 But you have not listened or paid attention.
 [5] He said through them, ‘Each of you must turn from your wicked ways and stop doing the evil things you are doing.
 If you do, I will allow you to continue to live here in the land that I gave to you and your ancestors as a lasting possession.
 [6] Do not pay allegiance to other gods and worship and serve them.
 Do not make me angry by the things that you do.
 Then I will not cause you any harm.’
-[7] So, now the Lord says, ‘You have not listened to me.
+[7] So, now the **Lord** says, ‘You have not listened to me.
 But you have made me angry by the things that you have done.
 Thus you have brought harm on yourselves.’
-[8] “Therefore, the Lord of Heaven’s Armies says, ‘You have not listened to what I said.
+[8] “Therefore, the **Lord** of Heaven’s Armies says, ‘You have not listened to what I said.
-[9] So I, the Lord, affirm that I will send for all the peoples of the north and my servant, King Nebuchadnezzar of Babylon.
+[9] So I, the **Lord**, affirm that I will send for all the peoples of the north and my servant, King Nebuchadnezzar of Babylon.
 I will bring them against this land and its inhabitants and all the nations that surround it.
 I will utterly destroy the land, its inhabitants, and all the surrounding nations and make them everlasting ruins.
 I will make them objects of horror and hissing scorn.
 [10] I will put an end to the sounds of joy and gladness and the glad celebration of brides and grooms in these lands.
 I will put an end to the sound of people grinding meal.
 I will put an end to lamps shining in their houses.
 [11] This whole area will become a desolate wasteland.
 These nations will be subject to the king of Babylon for seventy years.’
 [12] “‘But when the seventy years are over, I will punish the king of Babylon and his nation for their sins.
 I will make the land of Babylon an everlasting ruin.
-I, the Lord, affirm it!
+I, the **Lord**, affirm it!
 [13] I will bring on that land everything that I said I would.
 I will bring on it everything that is written in this book.
 I will bring on it everything that Jeremiah has prophesied against all the nations.
 [14] For many nations and great kings will make slaves of the king of Babylon and his nation too.
 I will repay them for all they have done.’”

 ### Judah and the Nations Will Experience God’s Wrath

-[15] So the Lord, the God of Israel, spoke to me in a vision: “Take this cup from my hand.
+[15] So the **Lord**, the God of Israel, spoke to me in a vision: “Take this cup from my hand.
 It is filled with the wine of my wrath.
 Take it and make the nations to whom I send you drink it.
 [16] When they have drunk it, they will stagger to and fro and act insane.
 For I will send wars sweeping through them.”
-[17] So I took the cup from the Lord’s hand.
+[17] So I took the cup from the **Lord**’s hand.
 I made all the nations to whom he sent me drink the wine of his wrath.
 [18] I made Jerusalem and the cities of Judah, its kings and its officials drink it.
 I did it so Judah would become a ruin.
 I did it so Judah, its kings, and its officials would become an object of horror and of hissing scorn, an example used in curses.
 Such is already becoming the case!
 [19] I made all these other people drink it: Pharaoh, king of Egypt; his attendants, his officials, his people, [20] the foreigners living in Egypt; all the kings of the land of Uz; all the kings of the land of the Philistines, the people of Ashkelon, Gaza, Ekron, the people who had been left alive from Ashdod;